kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 As shown below, you can create multiple workspaces within a Kubernetes cluster.
 Under each workspace you can also create multiple projects.

 For each level, there are multiple built-in roles.
 It allows you to create role with customized authorization as well.
-This hierarchy is appropriate for enterprise uaers who have different teams or groups, as well as different roles within each team.
+This hierarchy is appropriate for enterprise users who have different teams or groups, as well as different roles within each team.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20200105121616.png)